British police search properties in probe into ex-ambassador Mandelson over Epstein ties

 The police added that they had not arrested the man involved in the investigation, who they said was a 72-year-old.

-Mr Starmer’s promise to release documents related to Mr Mandelson hinges on the investigation, as police have asked the government not to release some files over concerns that the probe could be undermined.
+Mr Starmer’s promise to release documents related to Mr Mandelson hinges on the investigation, as the police have asked the government not to release some files over concerns that the probe could be undermined.

 With polls suggesting Mr Starmer is already unpopular with the British public, some lawmakers say his position is under threat.

-Police launched their investigation on Feb 3 following the receipt of reports alleging misconduct in public office, including a referral from the government.
+The police launched their investigation on Feb 3 following the receipt of reports alleging misconduct in public office, including a referral from the government.

-Following the announcement of the investigation into Mr Mandelson the government has said it stood “ready to provide whatever support and assistance the police need.”
+Following the announcement of the investigation into Mr Mandelson, the government has said it stood “ready to provide whatever support and assistance the police need”.